DavidJCobb/pokecustomemerald/ROADMAP.md

 * Topbar
   * Implement as a feature, but disable or make optional for QoL.
   * This could show the current the health of the player's party lead, and the player's Run toggle state.
 For hacks with day/night cycles, it could show the current in-game time.
 We'd want the classic 6x6px font, so the topbar can be just a single tile high.
-* When a Repel wears off, prompt the user to use another, if they have another of the same type.
-Display the quantity remaining as well.

 #### Dialogue